 - National Regulatory Program Standards Overview

-- What are the Manufactured Food Regulatory Program Standards (MFRPS)?
+- What are the Animal Food Regulatory Program Standards?

-- Which states have a regulatory agency(s) currently enrolled in the MFRPS?
+- Which states are currently enrolled in the AFRPS?

-- Where can I find a copy of the MFRPS?
+- Where can I obtain a copy of the AFRPS?

-- Who do I contact for information about MFRPS?
+- Who do I contact if I have questions about the AFRPS?

 - Standard 1 - Regulatory Foundation